winnier21/PetSOS/PROPOSAL.md

 1. Automatically prepares a list of nearby veterinarians and calls each until answered.
 2. Guides pet owners with accurate first aid instruction and procedures while waiting for veterinarian response.
-3. Navigates the user towards the clinic that agreed to see the user.
+3. Navigates the user towards the clinic that agreed to see the user or the nearest open clinic based on opening hours information by utilizing Places API.
 4. Interactive Chat Feature: Utilizes the ChatGPT API to let users describe their pet's emergency in natural language and receive immediate, contextually relevant advice.

 ## Implementation